Friends of Mr. Sweeney

 Friends of Mr. Sweeney is a 1934 American comedy film directed by Edward Ludwig and written by Warren B. Duff, Sid Sutherland, F. Hugh Herbert and Erwin S. Gelsey.
 It is based on the 1925 novel Friends of Mr. Sweeney by Elmer Davis.
 The film stars Charlie Ruggles, Ann Dvorak, Eugene Pallette, Robert Barrat, Berton Churchill and Dorothy Burgess.
 The film was released by Warner Bros. on July 28, 1934.

 Plot

+Asaph Holliday has been an editor for the Balance for 20 years, obediently changing his mind any time the owner, Mr.Brumbaugh, asks him to.
+His young secretary, Beulah, has a crush on him, but Asaph does not realize it until he meets an old friend, Rixey, whom he hasn't seen since finishing college.
+Asaph rekindles the memory of his former self in college, "Ace" Holliday, and this sets him on a series of adventures.
+He ends up in a romance with Beulah and standing up to his boss.